Wednesday, March 31, 2010

 47 Low Memorial Library (Manhattan)

 Columbia University, no slouch in the landowning department, moved way uptown during the 1890s to Morningside Heights.
-And to cap the occasion, they hired the hottest design firm in New York, McKim, Meade and White, to create the campus's key structures, including the classically inspired Low Library (1895), named after the father of Columbia president (and later mayor of New York) Seth Low.
+And to cap the occasion, they hired the hottest design firm in New York, McKim, Mead and White, to create the campus's key structures, including the classically inspired Low Library (1895), named after the father of Columbia president (and later mayor of New York) Seth Low.

 The design firm would help define the Gilded Age.
 Columbia, on top of educating, would be home to decades of new technical innovations.
 But it wouldn't be the only place for them....